 Texas Higher Education Foster Care Liaisons Information & Reference Guide and Video

-Monica also contributed to the guide by writing the section on “Trauma-informed Practices” and asked TXICFW Communications Coordinator, Kate Mckerlie to produce a video promoting the guide.
+Dr. Faulkner also contributed to the guide by writing the section on “Trauma-informed Practices” and asked TXICFW Communications Coordinator, Kate McKerlie, to produce a video promoting the guide.

 You can access the full guide here.
 Please share this guide with faculty and staff in Texas higher education and check out the promo video below!